-Tenant purchase projects converting to LEC are a hybrid between rental and ownership: financial structuring is like a rental; the LEC is a novice owner without deep pockets working with a professional team; commitments from residents must signal willingness to act more like owners than tenants.
-The following guidelines are specific to TOPA projects undergoing rehabilitation.
+Tenant purchase projects converting to LEC are a hybrid between rental and ownership; the financial structuring is more akin to a rental, but the LEC is a novice owner without deep pockets working with a professional team and commitments from residents must signal willingness to act more like owners than tenants.
+The following guidelines are specific to

+TOPA projects undergoing rehabilitation.
 For any items not mentioned here, TOPA applicants should follow the general guidelines provided elsewhere in the document.

-- Hard Cost Contingency: 15 percent hard cost contingency; 20 percent for small projects of 12 units or less. - Maximum loan amount: DHCD permanent financing may not exceed 66 percent of total cost, inclusive of DHCD acquisition and rehabilitation financing. - Minimum Reserve Requirements: Reserves should be budgeted on the high-end due to higher risk owner.
-Pre-funded operating reserves equal to nine months of operating expenses; annual budgeted replacement reserve of \$400/unit and operating reserve of \$200/unit. - Other operating budget items: The annual budget must: - account for real estate taxes or real estate tax abatements (temporary or permanent); and - o include a Resident Training line item of \$100/unit, minimum \$1,000 per project. - Vacancy: Projects should budget for a 7 percent vacancy and collections factor, except where better performance is demonstrated.

-• Affordability: 100 percent of units must be affordable to households with incomes at or below 80 percent MFI.
+- Hard Cost Contingency: 15 percent hard cost contingency; 20 percent for small projects of 12 units or less. - Maximum loan amount: DHCD permanent financing may not exceed 66 percent of total cost, inclusive of DHCD acquisition and rehabilitation financing.
+In order to achieve this threshold it may be necessary for the LEC, in consultation with their development consultant, to consider the actions outlined in Section VII(b): raising rents, requesting a modification of the covenant, and exploring additional financing sources. - Minimum Reserve Requirements: Annual budgeted replacement reserve of \$400/unit and operating reserve of \$200/unit. - Other operating budget items: The annual budget must: - account for real estate taxes or real estate tax abatements (temporary or permanent); and - o include a Resident Training line item of \$100/unit, minimum \$1,000 per project. - Vacancy: Projects should budget for a 7 percent vacancy and collections factor, except where better performance is demonstrated. - Affordability: 100 percent of units must be affordable to households with incomes at or below 80 percent MFI.